 Phase 1: The Terminal will cover an area of 720,000 sq.meters, with 46 gates for international flights, will have 94 air bridges (with a distance between check-in & farthest gates of one kilometer - to be covered by the automated people mover train); a Ground Transportation Center & the Haramain Airport railway station near the terminal entrance and an automated people mover station.

 - The newly integrated passenger terminal 's construction and testing of all equipment should be completed year-end 2016 - scheduled to be fully operational by 4th quarter 2017, when it will have a capacity of 30M passengers a year.

 - The multi-level parking garage will be right in front of the passenger terminal and offer short- & long-term parking.

-- The four-star hotel with 120 rooms for transit passengers.
+- The four-star hotel with 120 rooms is intended for transit passengers.